raimohanska/bacon-oredev/README.md

 My bacon.js FRP preso for Oredev 2014.

-It's mostly about live coding, so the slides themselves don't give you much.
+You can view the presentation online at http://raimohanska.github.io/bacon-oredev/.
+Please use the arrow keys to navigate left/right and the links below code snippets to run/reveal my example code.

 Build and run